+The Fund is publicly traded reporting issuer on the TSX under the stock symbol ADN.UN.
 The principal and head office of the Fund, the Trust, the GP and the LP are located at Suite 300, Brookfield Place, 181 Bay Street, Toronto, Ontario M5J 2T3.